Graph Quantum Magic Squares and Free Spectrahedra: Notations and background

-\begin{observation} For $n=1,2,3$ one has $\mathcal{C}^{(n)} = \mathcal{P}^{(n)}$.
-In particular, every $3\times 3$ quantum permutation matrix is commuting (see, e.g., \cite[Lemma~2.5]{WB23}). \end{observation} The question raised in \cite{DDN20} naturally leads to the framework of \emph{matrix convexity}, which generalizes classical convexity to tuples of matrices and plays a central role in the study of noncommutative analogues of the Birkhoff--von Neumann theorem.
+\begin{observation} For \(n=1,2,3\) we have \(\mathcal{C}^{(n)} = \mathcal{P}^{(n)}\).
+In particular, every \(3\times 3\) quantum permutation matrix is also commuting (see, e.g., \cite{Web23}*{Lemma~2.5}). \end{observation} As in \cite{DDN20} and \cite{DNV23} we use the framework of \emph{matrix convexity}, a dimension-free notion of convexity, which generalizes classical convexity.
+This framework plays a central role in the study of noncommutative analogues of the Birkhoff--von Neumann theorem.